Warberry C of E Academy and Nursery

 What special education provision is available at our setting?

-Within the Learning Academy Partnership, all teachers are accountable for the progress and development of all children in their class, including those identified with Special Educational Needs & Disabilities (SEND).
+In our Academy, all teachers are accountable for the progress and development of all children in their class, including those identified with Special Educational Needs & Disabilities (SEND).
 All staff track those at risk of underachievement or slow progress so that rapid appropriate intervention can be put in place.

 Additional structured and tailored intervention is provided by trained members of staff in addition to high quality teaching.
-Specialist teaching assistants, within the Trust, deliver interventions to accelerate progress in targeted areas of need.
+Specialist teaching assistants, within the school, deliver interventions to accelerate progress in targeted areas of need.

 Such interventions include:

-- Designated staff deliver Pastoral support groups
+- Designated staff deliver social skill support groups

 - Specialised interventions, devised to suit individual needs